nicotroia/react-native-floating-action-menu/README.md

 <div align="center">
   <h1>react-native-floating-action-menu</h1>

-  <div>100% javascript component for react-native.
+  <div>B-Y-O-I (bring your own icon) javascript component for react-native.
 No dependencies.
 Inspired by material-design's Floating Action Button.
 Please customize to your needs and enjoy.
 PRs are welcome!</div>

   <br/>